nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. OHS admin requests to list history of previously entered commands.
+1. OHS admin requests to list history of previously entered nonempty commands.
-1. ResiReg shows all the commands previously entered in chronological order, along with numerical labels in front of commands that indicate position.
+1. ResiReg shows all the nonempty commands previously entered in chronological order, along with numerical labels in front of commands that indicate position.

 Use case ends.

 **Extensions**

 - 1a.
-The history of previously entered commands is empty.
+The history of previously entered nonempty commands is empty.
     - ResiReg shows an error message.

       Use case ends.